Cartilage Piercing Bump: Causes, Treatment, And Prevention

 What Is A Cartilage Piercing Bump?

 A cartilage piercing bump is a raised red or flesh-colored pimple-like formation that may develop around a cartilage piercing.
 Also known as the “mystery bump,” it may occur due to various factors like an infection or trauma during the healing process.
 Depending on its type, the bump may be small or swollen, tender, itchy, or may contain pus or fluid.
-Below are some common types of cartilage piercing bumps that may develop around your piercing holes:
+Piercing bumps are just raised skin, but some people may notice scars once they heal.
+Below are some common types of scars that may develop around your piercing holes:

 Keloids: These are raised scars that form at the site of a wound or injury, such as a piercing.
 They can be itchy, tender, or even painful and extend beyond the original wound (1).
-Keloids are also one of the possible reasons behind nose piercing bumps.
+However, it is important to note that keloids rarely form around piercings of any kind.
+Such raised skin is quite simply an ear or nose piercing bump.

 Hypertrophic Scars: These are similar to keloids; however, unlike them, they are restricted to the area within the original wound (2).
 Hypertrophic scars are usually raised and red, and they may be itchy or painful.